rajneesh-gangwar2/demo/README.md

 # new project
-this project was created was local system.
+this project was created on local system.

 created by rajneesh kumar.